Wondering how to microdose mushrooms for migraines? Here are 5 things you should know before starting.

 #5.
 Get support if you dose higher.

-The 1.0-1.5 grams typically used for migraine is unlikely to result in a tumultuous experience like the larger doses.
+The 1.0-1.5 grams typically used for migraine is unlikely to result in an intense experience.
 Some people benefit more from higher doses, but it is not recommended that you go any higher without supervision and support.
-At the retreat, we take great pains to ensure that a trip is a comfortable experience.
-However, going it alone can be unpredictable.
+At the retreat, we coach you through various dose levels.